emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Sorcerer Abilities:__
-* __Rules:__
-  * __Learning Spells:__ New spells or techniques are obtained by leveling up or by finding spellbooks or scrolls in the world.
-A spellbook may contain a specific spell, or a maximum spell tier.
-Spellbooks with a maximum spell tier contain one spell of your choice from the spellbooks that you can learn from with a tier up to the spellbook's maximum spell tier.
-  * __Learn Spells:__ Each time you level up, learn one new spell of each spell tier that you have access to.
-Spells must be learned from one of your spellbooks.
-  * __Charisma Based Spellcaster:__ To succeed at casting spells, you must convince your familiar to perform it for you.
-To do this, roll a d20 and add your charisma.
-The result must beat the difficulty of the spell.
-* __Spellbooks:__
-  * __Novice Spellbook:__ You are able to learn spells from the Novice Spellbook.
-  * __The Sorcerer's Scrolls:__ You are able to learn spells from the Sorcerer's Scrolls.
 * __Choices:__
   * __Spell Choice:__ At the start of your journey, you know 2 extra tier zero spells.
-* __General Abilities:__
-  * __Tier Zero Spells:__ You have achieved a basic knowledge of the arcane, and may now learn tier zero spells from any of your spellbooks.
-  * __Influence:__ You may use action points to increase any charisma roll by 2.

 __Level 0 Sorcerer__